BDeshiDev/BDeshidev.github.io/_posts/22-12-22-Designing the story for ControlOverride-Schrödinger’s protagonist on a budget.md

 # The story requirements:
 When I started expanding the game from the jam version, I wanted to have a proper story in the game.
 These were my requirements:
-1. The story would interfere as little as possible with the puzzle elements.
+1. <em>The story would interfere as little as possible with the puzzle elements:</em>
   Some puzzle games use puzzles to express parts of their story.
 However, the movement mechanics already made puzzle design restricting.
 I did not think that it would be possible to design a level that expressed a story element while keeping the puzzle interesting.
 As a result, I decided to tell the story through unlockable story fragments to completely separate it from the gameplay.
-2. The story must be doable with my limited artistic abilities:
+2. <em>The story must be doable with my limited artistic abilities:</em>
   I don’t have the talent for beautiful artstyle or cinematographic cutscenes.
 I don’t have the budget to hire actual artists.
 The presentation requirements of the story must be doable with my stickman level art.
 Due to this I resorted to a text-heavy story told through text-logs because text is cheap to implement unless you want VA.
-3. The story should not require any boss fights.
+3. <em>The story should not require any boss fights:</em>
   The c game’s mechanics did not lend well to boss fights.
 Moreover, the game’s design was reliant on a rewind mechanic that had become a big part of the game’s puzzle design.
 And rewinding would honestly ruin the thrill of boss fights.
 So I decided that if the game has an antagonist, s/he should not actually want to fight the player so that I have an excuse to not put boss battles in-game.
-4. The story should build up and reach a satisfying conclusion by the end of the game.
+4. <em>The story should build up and reach a satisfying conclusion by the end of the game:</em>
   Again, this was to give the player a reason to continue solving puzzles.
 This was also the reason for adding mystery elements to the story.
-5. The story and the characters should have a lasting impact on the player.
+5. <em>The story and the characters should have a lasting impact on the player:</em>
   As an indie developer, I don’t expect my game to reach that many people.
 I expect even fewer to actually bother with the story.
 However, I want the few people who do so to be positively affected by the game.
-6. The player should not have to bother with the story if he does not want to.
-  I figured that no matter how much effort I put into the story, some people will still mash through the dialogue  and only play for the puzzles.
+6. <em>The player should not have to bother with the story if he does not want to:</em> I figured that no matter how much effort I put into the story, some people will still mash through the dialogue  and only play for the puzzles.
 So, I made the meat of the story optional.

 # Settling on the characters and themes: